 We consider a sequential deterministic program P, which is composed of a set of functions and takes as input an input vector, that is, multiple input values.
 The determinism of the program guarantees that running P with the same input vector leads to the same program execution.

-We can systematically explore the state space of program P using systematic dynamic test generation [13,7].
-Systematic dynamic test generation consists of repeatedly running the program both concretely and symbolically.
-The goal is to collect symbolic constraints on inputs from predicates in branch statements along the execution, and then to infer variants of the previous inputs, using a constraint solver, in order to steer the next execution of the program towards an alternative path.
-Symbolic execution means executing the program with symbolic rather than concrete values.
-A symbolic variable is, therefore, associated with every value of the input vector, and every constraint is on such symbolic variables.
-For a program path w, a path constraint φ_w is a logic formula that characterizes the input values for which the program executes along w.
-Each symbolic variable appearing in φ_w is, thus, a program input.
+We can systematically explore the state space of program P using systematic dynamic test generation [14, 7].
+Systematic dynamic test generation consists of repeatedly running a program both concretely and symbolically.
+The goal is to collect symbolic constraints on inputs, from predicates in branch statements along the execution, and then to infer variants of the previous inputs, using a constraint solver, in order to steer the next execution of the program toward an alternative program path.

+Symbolic execution means executing a program with symbolic rather than concrete values.
+A symbolic variable is, therefore, associated with each value in the input vector, and every constraint is on such symbolic variables.
+Assignment statements are represented as functions of their (symbolic) arguments, while conditional statements are expressed as constraints on symbolic values.
+Sideby-side concrete and symbolic executions are performed using a concrete store M and a symbolic store S, which are mappings from memory addresses (where program variables are stored) to concrete and symbolic values, respectively.
+For a program path w, a path constraint $\phi_w$ is a logic formula that characterizes the input values for which the program executes along w.
+Each symbolic variable appearing in $\phi_w$ is, thus, a program input.
+Each constraint is expressed in some theory T decided by a constraint solver, i.e., an automated theorem prover that can return a satisfying assignment for all variables appearing in constraints it proves satisfiable.

 Whitebox fuzzing is an application of systematic dynamic test generation for detecting security vulnerabilities.
 In particular, whitebox file fuzzing explores programs that take as input a file, all bytes of which constitute the input vector of the program.
-SAGE [15] is a whitebox file fuzzing tool for security testing, which implements systematic dynamic test generation and performs dynamic symbolic execution at the x86 binary level.
+SAGE [16] is a whitebox file fuzzing tool for security testing, which implements systematic dynamic test generation and performs dynamic symbolic execution at the x86 binary level.
 It is optimized to scale to very large execution traces (billions of x86 instructions) and programs (like Excel).
 Notably, SAGE is credited to have found roughly one third of all the security bugs discovered by file fuzzing during the development of Microsoft's Windows 7 [5].

 Obviously, testing and symbolically executing all feasible program paths is not possible for large programs.
 Indeed, the number of feasible paths can be exponential in the program size, or even infinite in the presence of loops with an unbounded number of iterations.
 In practice, this path explosion is alleviated using heuristics to maximize code coverage as quickly as possible and find bugs faster in an incomplete search.
-For instance, SAGE uses a generational-search strategy [15], where all constraints in a path constraint are negated one by one in order to maximize the number of new tests generated per symbolic execution.
-This search strategy is combined with simple heuristics that guide the search towards least covered parts of the search space and prune the search space using flip count limits and constraint subsumption (see Sects.
+For instance, SAGE uses a generational-search strategy [16], where all constraints in a path constraint are negated one by one (by the Z3 theorem prover [11]) in order to maximize the number of new tests generated per symbolic execution.
+This search strategy is combined with simple heuristics that guide the search toward least covered parts of the search space and prune the search space using flip count limits and constraint subsumption (see Sects.
 3.3 and 4).
-Other related industrial-strength tools like Pex [22] use similar techniques.
+Other related industrial-strength tools like Pex [23] use similar techniques.
 In this paper, we explore a different approach to alleviate path explosion.